KSteenbergen/KSteenbergen.github.io/README.md

 ## Welcome to GitHub Pages

+This website contains some of my work throughout my time in graduate school at Johns Hopkins University, 2019-2022.

+This portfolio will be periodically updated
+Area of skill include R, Python, SQL, etc.

+Projects listed are:

+1) COVID mutation browser
+Use:  This application was developed for the 410.712 Advanced Concepts for Computer Programming.
+It is recent up to December ___, 2022.
+This application functions by allowing a user to browse SARS-CoV-2 mutations in multiple ways.
+It is especially interesting to look at how different variants compare and which mutations are similar between them.
+Skills:  This application built skills in python, SQL database design and development, HTML, CSS, utlization of JQuery, and Jinga2 HTML templates.
+Furthermore, this project offered an opportunity to present technical data (various SNPs on the SARS-C0V-2 genome) in an engaging way.

+2) Differential Gene Expression Analysis and Differential Transcript Usage Analysis Reports
+DGE: ______
+DTU: ______
+These reports were completed for a volunteer research position where I completed these specific analyses using RNA-Seq data.
+Use:
+Skills:  Specific skills developed through this experience included the further development of advanced R programming skills, utilization of Bioconductor packages, application of biostatisics, and utilization of NGS data.

+3) Group Manuscript Paper:
+The attached paper was completed for a

+Skills:  This project further developed manuscript writing skills.
+As a group, we went through the exercise of researching a novel SNP that may have pathological phenotypes.
+We completed research, literature comparison, manuscript writing, peer-review, rebuttal, and final "publication".
+Furthermore, the paper was formatted with latex using overleaf.
+Please note, this paper has not been submitted for publishing.

+4) GFF3 Parser
+For a final project in the 410.635 Computer Concepts for Bioinformatics, a python program was written to parse a GFF3 file and return _____ metrics.
+Because the project was complted for an exam, the code will not be publicly published, however to individuals not currently enrolled in JHU I am happy to share.
+Skills: Python Programming.

 You can use the [editor on GitHub](https://github.com/KSteenbergen/KSteenbergen.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.